MathieuPronovost/assembly_TP2/README.md

 # assembly_TP2
-Program that encode and decode strings
+Program that encodes and decodes strings